 You have dozens, maybe hundreds, of ways to finish mahogany for your woodworking projects.
-That’s one of the best aspects of the wood; you can do just about anything to it and it’ll look wonderful.
+That’s part of the beauty of the wood; you can apply nearly any finish to it and it’ll look wonderful.
 So there’s no way to make a definitive declaration about the best finish for mahogany.
 But I can pass you a few tips, ideas, and tried-and-true techniques that have served woodworkers for many years.

 Absorb these three techniques, you might find them useful for your woodworking projects.
 The video above demonstrates how to fill grain, stain and dye to achieve the following looks and colors in mahogany.